amirstern2000/ios_TwitterHastag/README.md

 open `Twitter Hastags.xcworkspace` and run from xCode.

+### Test

+In order to run tests go to the Test Navigator in the xCode Navigator and run Twitter_HastagsTests Unit Tests.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)